Wayne has been around IT since his pre-teen years (thats 40 years ago)

 Whilst working with ISA Wayne studied and qualified in Rational Unified Process which would later help a great deal as he combined that methodology with PRINCE II.

 So next came the thirst of academic study and the sense of achievement this can bring.

-Wayne set out initially to become a commercial pilot and ultimately achieved an ATPL (well a frozen ATPL as he never flew commercially and so never attained the level of commercial flying hours to unlock the licence for Airline work).
-Wayne never wanted to fly for an airline but wanted the achievement in life and on the passing of the Instrument rating in a twin engines Couger out of Leeds airport under the guidance of Multi Flight Wayne achieved that goal.
+Wayne set out initially to become a commercial pilot and ultimately achieved an ATPL (well a frozen ATPL as he never flew commercially and so never attained the level of commercial flying hours to unlock the license for Airline work).
+Wayne never wanted to fly for an airline but wanted the achievement in life and on the passing of the Instrument rating in a twin-engine Cougar out of Leeds airport under the guidance of Multi Flight Wayne achieved that goal.